ucsd-cse12-w21/ucsd-cse12-w21.github.io/index.md

 <a id="p:community"></a>
 ### The CSE 12 Community
-CSE 12 is a large course: there are 17 people on the instructional team and over 380 students.
+CSE 12 is a large course: there are over 40 people on the instructional team and over 550 students.
 We are all here because we are excited about Computer Science and want to ensure a productive, interesting, and useful quarter.

 At UC San Diego, we agree to hold ourselves to the <a href="https://ucsd.edu/about/principles.html" target="_blank">Principles of Community</a> of respect, inclusion, and integrity.
 This translates to all our interactions in this course, and beyond.